-Section 272 of the Telecommunications Act of 1996 required the BOCs to provide in-region, interstate, long-distance services through structural, transactional and accounting separations.
-The majority of these restrictions sunset at the end of 2006.
-The FCC recently adopted a new regulatory framework to replace the structural separation requirements with certain targeted safeguards to enable the FCC to monitor BOC provisioning of these services.
+Section 272 of the Telecommunications Act of 1996 required the Bell Operating Companies (BOCs) to provide in-region, interstate, long-distance services through structural, transactional, and accounting separations.
+In 2007, the FCC adopted a new regulatory framework to replace the structural separation requirements with certain targeted safeguards to enable the FCC to monitor BOC provisioning of these services.
 ILECs are subject to accounting rules at both the federal and state levels, including requirements for allocating costs between interstate and intrastate services, which bear on interconnection charges.